Single Channel Video and Stereo Sound (6 minutes)

 Ghost of Aural Trauma (G.O.A.T.)

-Goats were placed inside during the initial safety tests in 1936 to understand whether an explosion would prove safe for its inhabitants.
+During the initial safety tests in 1936, goats were placed inside the towers to understand whether an explosion would prove safe for future human inhabitants.

 While the goats appeared to be unharmed, it was discovered that the shock wave produced within the tower had deafened them.

 A film was produced which depicts a figure engaging with some of the towers that still stand today in Zossen—other bodies begin to appear throughout the town and, eventually, on the towers themselves.